 This is the new home of Cato The Eldest.
 I’ve been a wanderer professionally, personally and intellectually all my life.
 This will be home: a place where commentary on events and ideas can grow; where opinions will be expressed and interests can settle.

 Short and sweet: My name is Michael Booth.
 I live in Plano, Texas.
 I’ve taught finance and economics to Texas Instruments engineers and managers for the last 20 years, though I’ve never been an employee of the company.
 Just a contractor.
 I’ve been all over the world training for TXN.
 I’ve done the same work for other companies as well.
+The one I enjoyed most was Sensata Technologies (NYSE: ST), located just outside Amsterdam.
 I’ve taught finance and economics as an adjunct at 8 universities, the last from 1992 to 2003 at the University of Texas at Dallas.
 In the real world before I retired in 1992, I did new company start ups and broken company turnarounds.
-I’m 66, married for 43 years and happier than a man has any right to be.
+I’m 67, married for 44 years and happier than a man has any right to be.

 That said, who I am and what I’ve done, what credentials I’ve accumulated are for me, within the context of this blog, completely irrelevant.
 The world has changed a lot since I came out of university in 1969.
 Past is not prologue.